molstar/docs/docs/plugin.md

 To use the plugin (with the React UI) inside another React app:

+A single-plugin setup is shown the example below.
+In order to initialize multiple plugins, each with its own context and viewport, some extra steps are required (docs section to be added).

 ```ts
 import { useEffect, createRef } from "react";
 import { createPluginUI } from "molstar/lib/mol-plugin-ui";